mabox-source/parallelbayes/README.md

 choice of prior distribution.
 However, it is not always possible to perform the fractionation of the prior distribution, and if the prior is not very informative it possibly does not matter very much.
+* `R` package `BayesLogit` has been reduced to containing only the `rpg` function.
+I will need to add my own Gibbs sampler.

 ## Spark notes